-You are a "registered shareholder" if you have a share certificate and as a result, have your name shown on the Corporation's register of shareholders kept by our transfer agent, Computershare Investor Services Inc.
+You are a "registered shareholder" if you have a share certificate or if your shares are held in your name and, as a result, have your name shown as owner of the shares on the Corporation's register of shareholders kept by our transfer agent Computershare Investor Services Inc.

-If you are a registered shareholder, you can vote your shares by attending the Meeting in person, by appointing someone else as proxyholder to attend the Meeting and vote your common shares for you, by completing your proxy form and returning it by mail, hand or fax delivery in accordance with the instructions set forth therein, or by Internet by visiting the website shown on your proxy form (refer to your control number shown on your proxy form) and following the online voting instructions.
+If you are a registered shareholder you can vote your shares by attending the Meeting in person, by appointing someone else as proxyholder to attend the Meeting and vote your common shares for you, by completing your proxy form and returning it by mail or hand delivery in accordance with the instructions set forth therein, or by Internet by visiting the website shown on your proxy form (refer to your control number shown on your proxy form) and following the online voting instructions.

-If you are a transferee of common shares acquired after the Record Date, you are entitled to vote those shares at the Meeting and at any adjournment thereof if you produce properly endorsed share certificates for such shares or otherwise establish that you own the shares, and demand, no later than ten days before the Meeting, that your name be included on the Corporation's register of shareholders entitled to receive the notice of Meeting, such register having been prepared as at the Record Date.
+If you are a transferee of common shares acquired from a registered shareholder after the Record Date, you are entitled to vote those shares at the Meeting and at any adjournment thereof if you produce properly endorsed share certificates for such shares or otherwise establish that you own the shares, and demand, no later than ten days before the Meeting, that your name be included on the Corporation's register of shareholders entitled to receive the notice of Meeting, such register having been prepared as at the Record Date.